 The Advantages of Sliding Patio Doors uPVC Aluminium

-Sliding patio openers do not encroach on the space inside or outside because they slide inline which means they are contained within a single track and do not swing into the space.
-This feature makes sliding patio perfect for spaces like conservatories, narrow balconies or decks, homeowners are able to put furniture close to the doors without interrupting the sliding movement or having to move furniture every time access is required to the house or garden.
+Sliding patio openers do not encroach on the space inside or outside because they slide inline which means they are contained within a single track and do not swing into the surrounding space.
+This feature makes the sliding patio perfect for spaces like conservatories, narrow balconies or decks, homeowners are able to put furniture close to the doors without interrupting the sliding movement or having to move furniture every time access is required to the house or garden.

 Another advantage of patio doors uPVC or Aluminium is that whatever you choose they will both look fantastic open or closed.
 Patio openers will offer far more glass area compared to other styles of door, however, the Aluminium does have far sleeker lines than uPVC, something you may wish to consider when choosing your product if the view is important to you.

 Aluminium also beats uPVC in new build extensions where sliding is used to create a glass wall.
 Although most sliding doors can easily span up to six metres with just two glass panels & heights of 3 metres are easily achievable.
 Of course, big panels means big glass adds extra weight to the sliding door.
 I know what you are thinking right now – “Heavy doors will be a nightmare to open & close”.
 This is certainly not the case with current sliding doors, even when they exceed 300kg per panel glide along effortlessly.
 Aluminium sliding patio door sets are more than a door, they are a testament to modern engineering.

 Disadvantages of Sliding Patio Doors uPVC & Aluminium